-A. Nursing facility and Hospice LOCs can be added to the following TOAs:
+- A. Nursing facility and Hospice LOCs can be added to the following TOAs:

 - 1. ADLT- Please note, there is a \$0 patient liability for these individuals.

 - 2. CHL1, CHL2, CHL3, CHL4

 - 3. CHEX

 - 4. PACA

 - 5. PREG/ADPR

 - 6. TMA

-- B. [A Program for All-Inclusive Care for the Elderly (PACE) LOC can be added to the ADLT type of assistance.
-However, individuals not eligible to receive MAGI Medicaid must have their eligibility for Non-MAGI Medicaid explored.]

-- C. A Level of Care for waiver services can be added to any of the following TOAs.
+- B. A Level of Care for waiver services can be added to any of the following TOAs.
 A determination of disability is not required for individuals to be eligible to receive in these types of assistance.

 - 1. CHL1, CHL2, CHL3, CHL4

 - 2. CHEX

 - 3. PACA

 - 4. PREG/ADPR

 - 5. TMA

-- D. The initial LOC may be received without provider information, as Medicaid must be approved in a type of assistance that will support vendor payment in order for the plan of care to be submitted.
+- C. The initial LOC may be received without provider information, as Medicaid must be approved in a type of assistance that will support vendor payment in order for the plan of care to be submitted.
 Once the plan of care is submitted, the provider information is updated and received by Worker Portal.

-- E. If an individual receiving Medicaid in the ADLT type of assistance reports that they are applying for, or receiving waiver services, their eligibility for Non-MAGI Medicaid must be determined.
+- D. If an individual receiving Medicaid in the ADLT type of assistance reports that they are applying for, or receiving waiver services, their eligibility for Non-MAGI Medicaid must be determined.

 - 1. Initiate a Case Change to update the individual's information to reflect their current situation.
-This includes their disability information, income and resources, and any transfers of resources. - 2.
-If the individual reports income and resources within the SSI limits, they must apply for SSI and receive a determination of disability from the Social Security Administration (SSA). - 3.
-If the individual reports income and resources that exceed the SSI limits, they are not eligible for SSI and must receive a determination of disability from the Medical Review Team (MRT). - F. If a Level of Care record has been received for an individual but it has been determined that the services are not medically necessary, the message: "Note: Eligibility will not consider this Level of Care record because the LOC has not been met" will be displayed beside the Date LOC Met field.
+This includes their disability information, income and resources, and any transfers of resources.

+2. If the individual reports income and resources within the SSI limits, they must apply for SSI and receive a determination of disability from the Social Security Administration (SSA).

+- 3. If the individual reports income and resources that exceed the SSI limits, they are not eligible for SSI and must receive a determination of disability from the Medical Review Team (MRT). - E. If a Level of Care record has been received for an individual but it has been determined that the services are not medically necessary, the message: "Note: Eligibility will not consider this Level of Care record because the LOC has not been met" will be displayed beside the Date LOC Met field.
 The individual's eligibility will be determined without consideration of the LOC.

-MS 2110 ENUMERATION (1)
+MS 2110 ENUMERATION